threefoldfoundation/info_legal/src/privacypolicy_farming_threefold.md

 ### Changes to our privacy policy

 We keep our privacy policy under regular review and places any updates on this web page.
-This privacy policy was last updated on 16 May 2019.
+This privacy policy was last updated on 29 Jan 2021.

 ### How to contact us